Knight-kkk/MRCCSC/README.md

 ```

 ## 💻 Usage
-- First, to enable nginx to effectively perform its load balancing function, you need to edit nginx configuration file and add the servers that require proxying.
+- To enable nginx to effectively perform its load balancing function, you need to edit nginx configuration file and add the servers that require proxying.
 ```shell
 vim /path/to/nginx/conf/nginx.conf
 ```